MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 1. Select the contact entity and enter the following information:

+   - **Foreign key from contact entity**: Choose the attribute that connects your contact entity to the account.
    - **To account entity**: Choose the account entity associated with the contact.
-   - **Foreign key**: Choose the attribute that connects your contact entity to the account.

    :::image type="content" source="media/contact_relationship.png" alt-text="Screenshot of Relationship page to connect the contact and account entities.":::